 Why is Break Even Analysis Performed?

-Break-even analysis is the analysis that is performed to identity how many sales a company needs to make to cover it’s fixed cost base.
+Break-even analysis is performed to identify how many sales a company needs to make to cover its fixed cost base.

 Break Even Analysis Formula